Asher Edelman: Disputes

 In February 2014 Edelman's company ArtAssure sued the Swiss company Artmentum for breach of contract and allegedly fraudulent representations.
 ArtAssure were offered a collection of over 100 paintings from the 19th and 20th centuries, supposed to have been in the ownership of Hiroshima Bank of Japan, at a discounted price of €350 million.
 The sale was contingent on the purchase being made through Artmentum for confidentiality.
 After several months of negotiations, Artmentum failed to provide evidence that they were authorised to sell the collection.
 The claim for $204 million was brought before a judge in a New York court.
 The claim was dismissed on the grounds that Artmentum was a Swiss company, with few commercial activities in the US, and therefore the case was outside the jurisdiction of the court.

 In April 2011, Edelman was sued by a limited partner of his in an investment vehicle, Museum Partners LP, of which Edelman was the general partner.
 This lawsuit was primarily for breach of fiduciary duty and called for very substantial reparations.
 This suit was ultimately dismissed by the court on the technicality that the plaintiff no longer had standing as a limited partner by reason of having agreed to an oral contract alleged by Edelman to purchase the interest of the limited partner in the partnership.
 However, the decision of the court did result in a final judgment against Edelman of about $250,000 and accruing interest.

-On January 2021, the Southern District Court of New York ordered the Swiss Business Council of Abu Dhabi to pay Edelman Arts for lost commissions on a deal worth $26.8m that never went through.
+In January 2021, the Southern District Court of New York ordered the Swiss Business Council of Abu Dhabi to pay Edelman Arts for lost commissions on a deal worth $26.8m that never went through.